isabella232/dynamic-media-classic.en-1/help/info-panel-content-ecatalog.md

 >
 >See [Set up eCatalog Viewer Presets](setting-ecatalog-viewer-presets.md#setting_up_ecatalog_viewer_presets).

-1. Double-click your eCatalog to open it in Detail View.
+1. Double-click your eCatalog so it opens in Detail View.
 1. Select the **[!UICONTROL InfoPanel Setup]** panel.
 1. Select a Response Template: